 Canada's Lundin Mining to buy Josemaria for $483 mln, shares slip

-Dec 20 (Reuters) - Lundin Mining Corp LUN.TO said on Monday it will buy Josemaria Resources Inc JOSE.TO for an equity value of C$625 million ($483.00 million), sending the shares of the Canadian miner down nearly 12%.
+Dec 20 (Reuters) - Lundin Mining Corp LUN.TO said on Monday it would buy Josemaria Resources Inc JOSE.TO in a cash-and-stock deal worth C$625 million ($483 million), sending shares of the Canadian miner down nearly 12%.

-Lundin Mining will acquire 100% of the Josemaria copper-gold project located in the San Juan Province of Argentina.
+Through the deal, Lundin Mining will gain access to the Josemaria copper-gold project located in the major mining centre of San Juan Province in Argentina.
+The company's Latin American operations are currently in Chile and Brazil.

+The Canadian miner said the deal equates to 30% in cash and 70% in Lundin Mining shares.
+It implies a purchase price of C$1.60, a 31.1% premium to Josemaria's last close, according to a Reuters calculation.

 Shares of Josemaria jumped 21% to C$1.48.